Review of the Penalties for a PC 261 Rape Conviction

 Factors that Determine Rape Penalties

-There's a lot of rapes that occur where there isn't any force -- for example when they're claiming that a person is unconscious.
+There are a lot of rapes that occur where there isn't any force -- for example, when they're claiming that a person is unconscious.

 In other words, someone taking drinks and drugs is passed out, and the defendant takes advantage of that and rapes the person.

 So, they're going to look at the force, the person's criminal record, and they're also going to look at the circumstances: